Christmas Crack Recipe (Easy Saltine Toffee Bark for the Holidays)

-Christmas crack is a simple yet irresistible holiday treat made by layering saltine crackers, buttery toffee, and melted chocolate, then topping it with sprinkles, nuts, or candies.
-Once it cools, you break it into pieces—hence the name “crack.
+Christmas Crack is a simple yet irresistible holiday treat made by layering saltine crackers, buttery toffee, and melted chocolate.
+You can also top it with festive add-ins like sprinkles, chopped nuts, or candy pieces.
+Once cooled, break it into pieces—hence the name “crack”.

 Why You’ll Love This Christmas Crack Recipe